-And hard work a horse drive truly is.
+And nothing but hard work is what a horse drive truly is.
 Here are some more pictures of that situation.
 Adios At Big Sky #14173 is a picture of some horses taking a lunchtime nap while the cowboys were inside having a meal.
 Open Range #14159 is another picture of a running herd and shows the wide-open and treeless high desert where this round-up happens.

-Location: remote high desert country of Moffat County, Colorado.
+Location: remote high desert country of Moffat County, near Craig, Colorado.
 Picture and story © Andrew Dierks